 Statistical data are processed on the basis of the respective statistical laws (e.g. Sections 1 et seq.
 Higher Education Statistics Act (HStatG); Sections 1 et seq.
 Brandenburg Statistics Law (BbgStatG); Sections 1 et seq.
 Federal Statistics Law (BStatG)).

 If voluntary information is provided by a data subject, it shall be regarded as consent given to BTU and a voluntary consent to the processing of this data.
 In this case, the processing is carried out on the basis of Art.
 6 (1) lit. a) GDPR.

 Further details on the respective individual purpose of the data processing and the concrete individual legal basis can be obtained at datenschutz+recht(at)b-tu.de.

 In fulfilling its public duties, Art.
-6 (1) lit. f DS-GMO does not apply to BTU.
+6 (1) lit. f GDPR does not apply to BTU.

 The processing of the data is carried at BTU by the respectively responsible specialist departments, faculties and specialist areas.
 The disclosure of data within BTU is given to the professionally responsible employees who are required to maintain confidentiality as employees of the public service or as civil servants.

-If BTU uses data processing to assist processors, disclosure to the processor will be made on the basis of and within the framework of Articles 28, 29 DS-GMO.
+If BTU uses data processing to assist processors, disclosure to the processor will be made on the basis of and within the framework of Articles 28, 29 GDPR.